 Tun Tuns

-To say that Tun Tuns is low key doesn’t really adequately explain just how modest it is.
-The place is so low key it makes Planet India look like a multinational conglomerate.
-Situated beneath a green and white sign on Lewes Road, you might mistake it at first glance for an unassuming sandwich bar or yet another greasy spoon.
-Inside there’s a café counter, a few tables and chairs, and… a hand-drawn sign indicating a spice shop out back.
-Because far from being your average lunch spot, Tun Tuns is a Bangladeshi café serving honest home cooking at ridiculously reasonable prices.
+To say that Tun Tuns is low key doesn’t adequately explain how modest it is.
+The restaurant is a hidden gem, making Planet India look like a multinational conglomerate.
+Situated under a green and white sign on Lewes Road, you might mistake it for a sandwich bar or yet another greasy spoon.
+Inside, there’s a café counter, seating area and a custom, hand-drawn sign for a spice shop out back.
+It is far from your average lunch spot.
+Tun Tuns is an authentic Bangladeshi café, serving hearty home cooked meals at great prices.

 Chaula’s

 Chaula’s is beautifully decorated with dark wood and an evocative wall-length mural.
-It probably feels, on first encounter, the closest of those on our list to a ‘normal’ British curry restaurant, and there are some familiar curry house classics here for those who prefer to stick with what they know.
-Thankfully, they’re relegated to the back of the signature dishes menu, which is a feast of unusual names and ingredients exotic enough to impress any curry connoisseur.
-Darbari chicken, for example, is cooked in a rich, highly spiced sauce made from blended cashew nuts.
-Another signature favourite is the traditional Gujarati dish of stuffed baby aubergines: meltingly soft, glistening aubergines with peanuts and sweet jaggery, this is exactly the sort of food that Chaula’s does best.
+Their menu offers signature dishes cooked with exotic ingredients and sure to impress any curry connoisseur.
+Darbari chicken, for example, is cooked in a rich, spiced sauce made from blended cashew nuts.
+Another signature favourite is the traditional Gujarati dish of stuffed baby aubergines served with peanuts and sweet jaggery.

 The Chilli Pickle

-There was a time when The Chilli Pickle was much applauded as one of the only establishments in Brighton serving genuinely exciting Indian food.
-Since then, as this list testifies, competition has grown, but The Chilli Pickle remains one of Brighton’s gastronomic jewels, consistently voted as one of the top 100 restaurants in the UK.
-From humble beginnings in Meeting House Lane the restaurant has grown to fill bright, expansive premises at my hotel on Jubilee Street, where delicious wafts of aroma escaping from the kitchen taunt those fresh from exercising at the Prince Regent swimming pool.
-The interior is a happy mixture of fine dining chic blended with equal parts Brighton kitsch and Indian, er, kitsch (a colourful painted cow welcomes diners).
+There was a time when The Chilli Pickle was one of the only establishments in Brighton serving exciting Indian food.
+Since then, competition has grown but The Chilli Pickle remains one of Brighton’s gastronomic jewels, consistently voted as one of the top 100 restaurants in the UK.

-The Chilli Pickle will wow anyone who longs for exotic food.
-Because when you’re served up a whole Sri Lankan marinated sea bream on a banana leaf it’s hard not to imagine yourself on a beach surrounded by coconut palms.
-And that’s probably what the quest for ‘authentic’ food is really all about: finding a gateway to another world, without ever leaving the dining table.
+The Chilli Pickle will wow anyone longing for exotic food.
+When you’re served up a whole Sri Lankan sea bream on a banana leaf, it’s hard not to imagine yourself on a beach surrounded by coconut palms.
+Its diverse menu will remind you what the quest for authentic food is really all about: finding a gateway to another world, without ever leaving the dining table.

 Excellent piece except for the fact that the ‘South Lanes’ do not exist.
 North Laine and The Lanes, yes.
 South Lanes?
 No such thing.